hashicorp/terraform-ls/docs/SETTINGS.md

 ## `ignoreDirectoryNames` (`[]string`)

-This allows excluding directories from being checked by the walker by passing a static list of directory names.
+This allows excluding directories from being indexed upon initialization by passing a list of directory names.

 The following list of directories will always be ignored: